 To place an order for a book, DVD, or any other format, first search inKUire to be certain the Library does not own the title.

-If the Library does not own the title, please either fill out the purchase request form or send an e-mail with your request to firstname.lastname@example.org.
+If the Library does not own the title, please either fill out the purchase request form on the Library Trackit or send an e-mail with your request to firstname.lastname@example.org.
 In either case, please provide full bibliographic information including, in the case of books, the ISBN number.
 Please also be sure to include your name, position and academic department.

 Faculty may also use print catalogs, with their selections clearly marked, forwarded via internal campus mail to the SKL Acquisitions Department.
 Please include your surname and first initial on the catalog.